minirust/minirust/spec/prelude/main.md

     MachineStop,
     /// The program was ill-formed.
     IllFormed,
+    /// The program did not terminate but no thread can make progress.
+    Deadlock,
 }

 /// Some macros for convenient yeeting, i.e., return an error from a